Technically-Tony/Technically-Tony/README.md

 ![My interests lie mostly in Product](https://github.com/Technically-Tony/Technically-Tony/blob/e0956a2b40a87ea0f138541b6b7b2dc9af7a6c69/intro.gif)

-My interests lie mostly in Product.
+I have been mostly on the Product Management side of things.
 I am fascinated with great product outlooks playing a vital role in daily life be it ordering a quick meal, listening to a song you like, looking at an inspired space or design, to digital artistic outputs that start a conversation – all these spirit me to dream up the pursuit of great ideas.

 Skills: Python3 / Node.js / Analytics / Visualization / Prototyping / Product Management